Disclaimer: This recipe Chilean-style sparerib is part of a sponsored collaboration with the National Pork Board. All opinions are 100% mine.

-- Place the ribs on indirect heat, close the grill for 30 minutes.
+- Salt the ribs on both sides, place the ribs on indirect heat, and close the grill for 30 minutes.

 - Open the grill.
-If edges or bones are starting to burn, place one piece on top of the other, and keep cooking for 30-45 more minutes.
+If edges or bones start to burn, place one piece on top of the other and keep cooking for 30-45 more minutes.
 Or until the meat falls apart from the bones and the pork reaches an inner temperature of 145-160F.

-- Remove from the grill to a dish and allow to rest for 10 minutes.
+- Remove from the grill to a dish and rest for 10 minutes.

 - Cut and serve.

 - Method: Grilled

 - Fat: 33.3 g

 - Saturated Fat: 10.2 g